Generalized preferential attachment: tunable power-law degree distribution and clustering coefficient: Preferential Attachment Random Graph Models

-A model with asymptotically constant clustering coefficient was proposed by Holme and Kim~\cite{Holme_Kim}.
-However, experiments and empirical analysis show that the degree distribution in this model obeys the power law with the fixed exponent close to $-3$, which does not suit most real networks.
+A model with asymptotically constant (average local) clustering coefficient was proposed by Holme and Kim~\cite{Holme_Kim}.
+The idea is to mix preferential attachment steps with the steps of triangle formation.
+This model allows to tune the clustering coefficient by varying the probability of the triangle formation step.
+However, experiments and empirical analysis show that the degree distribution in this model obeys the power law with the fixed parameter close to $3$, which does not suit most real networks.
+RAN (random Apollonian network) proposed in \cite{RAN} is another interesting example of a Barab\'asi-Albert type model with asymptotically constant (average local) clustering.

-In the next section, we propose a new class of preferential attachment models with the power-law degree distribution.
-Further we consider a particular model in this class, which allows to tune both the power-law exponents and the clustering coefficient by varying its parameters.
+There is a variety of other models, not mentioned here, that are also based on the idea of preferential attachment.
+Analyses of properties of all these models are often very similar.
+In the next section, we consider theorems aimed at simplifying these analyses and providing a general framework for them.
+In order to do this, we define a new class of preferential attachment models that generalizes models mentioned above, as well as many others.
+We also propose a new parameterized model which belongs to this class that allows to tune both the power-law exponent and the clustering coefficient by adjusting the parameters.